grumpyjames/birding-almanac/sites/Elmley_NNR.md

 is lacking in the rest of the reserve, and exploring all of it is going to take a fair old while.
-If you're here in Autumn/Winter it's worth giving the area of bushes next to the car park a good scan for roosting owls; I've been fortunate enough to see Long Eared Owl here, but that's a bit of a long shot.
+If you're here in Autumn/Winter it's worth giving the area of bushes next to the car park a good scan for roosting owls; I've been fortunate enough to see Long Eared Owl here in the past.

-When you've convinced yourself there's nothing hiding in the bushes (or, like me, convinced yourself that you are too impatient to find birds hiding in the bushes), head down the path to the reserve itself.
+When you've convinced yourself there's nothing hiding in the bushes (or, like me, have convinced yourself that you are too impatient to find birds hiding in the bushes, and then later have to hurriedly backtract based on the advice of more patient birders), head down the path to the reserve itself.

 Your first stop should be the screen atop the sea wall overlooking Sharfleet Creek.
 It's a beautiful view over the Swale even in the